ARMmbed/Debugging-docs/Docs/Debugging/debugging_microbit.md

     Program received signal SIGINT, Interrupt.
     0x0001f31e in ?? ()

-This address already gives away a precious bit of information: we reached the application code.

-Indeed, assuming we're using the S110 SoftDevice, the application will be located after address 0x18000.
-You can verify this using a tool like [srec_info](http://srecord.sourceforge.net/):
+This address already gives away a precious bit of information: you reached the application code.
+If you're using the S110 SoftDevice, the application is located after address 0x18000.
+You can verify this using a tool such as [srec_info](http://srecord.sourceforge.net/):

     $ srec_info hello.hex -intel
     Format: Intel Hexadecimal (MCS-86)